hanami/guides/content/validations/custom-predicates.md

 ## Global Custom Predicates

-If our goal is to share common used custom predicates, we can include them in a module to use in all our validators:
+If our goal is to share commonly used custom predicates, we can include them in a module to be used in all our validators:

 ```ruby
 require 'hanami/validations'